 The “Our Story” section lets you describe your brand in paragraph format, so you can actually tell your brand’s story.

 On Instagram, the use of emojis and hashtags can make your profile much more eye-catching.
+With tools like Quicktools, you can easily find emojis to copy and paste onto your posts.
 Check out the way graphic design tool Canva uses them to highlight what they do:

 The use of the computer and phone emojis are subtle and fit the brand’s sleek, stylish look, while the inclusion of their branded hashtag, #canvalove, lets followers know exactly how to tag their photos.